mrvc3668/Registration-System/README.md

 # Registration-System

-A simple C# project using the Model View Contrtol pattern
+A simple C# project using the Model View Control pattern